Research Projects

 Professor PH Li, Department of Medicine

-Professor Philip Li is a Specialist in Immunology & Allergy and Clinical Assistant Professor of the University of Hong Kong.
-He currently serves as Chief of the Division of Rheumatology & Clinical Immunology of the Department of Medicine.
-He is the Vice President of the Hong Kong Institute of Allergy and a Board Director of the Asia Pacific Association of Allergy, Asthma and Clinical Immunology.
+Professor Philip Li was the first locally trained Specialist in Immunology & Allergy in Hong Kong and currently serves as a Clinical Assistant Professor at the University of Hong Kong (HKU).
+He is also Division Chief of Rheumatology & Clinical Immunology at both HKU and HKU-Shenzhen Hospital.
+Additionally, he is the President of the Hong Kong Institute of Allergy, Board Director of the Asia Pacific Association of Allergy, Asthma and Clinical Immunology (APAAACI) and Secretary of the International Societies Council of the European Academy of Allergy and Clinical Immunology (EAACI).

 Biography